carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 Clang uses the ``binary16`` format from IEEE 754-2008 for ``__fp16``, not the ARM alternative format.

-``_Float16`` is an extended floating-point type.
+``_Float16`` is an interchange floating-point type.
 This means that, just like arithmetic on ``float`` or ``double``, arithmetic on ``_Float16`` operands is formally performed in the ``_Float16`` type, so that e.g. the result of adding two ``_Float16`` values has type ``_Float16``.
 The behavior of ``_Float16`` is specified by ISO/IEC TS 18661-3:2015